 I think possibly this could be the best picnic so far this year, and I had quite a few last week on the Isle of Harris!
-It is Sunday the 2nd of April.
+It is the beginning of April.
 Lambing hasn’t started yet.
 The sun is shining and we have friends staying so some time off is definitely in order.
 We all, young and old(er), head down to the stony beach below the house.

 The energy efficient cook-up